cernopendata/cms-opendata-guide/docs/analysis/selection/idefficiencystudy/tutorial/02-fitting.md

 /*------------------------------------------------------------------------------------------------------*/
 ```

 We'll start by choosing the desired bins for the transverse momentum.
 If you're feeling brave, choose appropriate bins for our fit remembering that we need a fair amount of data in each bin (more events mean a better fit!).
 If not, we've left  a suggestion that you can paste onto the `Efficiency.C` file.
-Start with the p<sub>T</sub> variable.
+Start with the pT variable.

 ???
 Example "Bin Suggestion"
     ```cpp